Family: Asteraceae

 Rootstubers

-Dimensionsreaching 5-7 feet tall.
+Dimensionsreaching 5-7 feet tall or taller.

 MaintenanceCan take over and become an aggressive plant.